-WHO does not know the effect upon a mind endowed with the slightest particle of sentiment of an old letter envelope in some Swiss solitude; a soda-water-bottle cork in a Highland glen; or a fragment of a play-bill among the ferns of a Devonshire dell, or any such shred and emblem of Cockneydom coming upon us when we least expect them?
+WHO does not know the effect upon a mind endowed with the slightest particle of continent of an all lett slightest particle of sentiment of an old letter envelope in some Swiss solitude; a soda-water-bottle cork in a Highland glen; or a fragment of a play-bill among the ferns of a Devonshire dell, or any such shred and emblem of Cockneydom coming upon us when we least expect them ?
 We have known a man disheartened and almost spoilt for the day by an odd oyster-shell, or a bit of crockery, willow pattern.
-We may be quite aware that others have, probably, been before us, in the out-of-the-way nook or the sublime solitude, but we do not want to have the fact obtruded upon our senses by the most vulgar and offensive evidence.
+We may be quite aware that others have, probably, been before us in the out-of-the-way nook or the sublime solitude, but we do not want to have the fact obtruded upon our senses by the most vulgar and offensive evidence.